 To overcome these challenges, organisations conduct regular sales training interventions with the ultimate aim of improving sales performance.
 Sales leaders also spend a large part of their time in mentoring sales managers for better decision making.
 Most methods of sharing knowledge and experience fail to give enough hands-on experience and mostly restricted to only 1-2 among multiple factors that sales managers have to deal with regularly.
 Although all these methods attempt to make noticeable increments in the skills and knowledge, sales success is all about taking action things rather than merely understanding actions.

-Simulation-based training programmes helps sales managers experience real-world scenarios, circumstances, or examples through applications and situations in a risk-free environment.
+Digital Simulations-based training programmes helps sales managers experience real-world scenarios, circumstances, or examples through applications and situations in a risk-free environment.
 Digital simulations use a wide range of techniques to provide information on various effects of each action in an impactful and practical manner that truly makes a difference in the sales process.
 If used appropriately, simulations can act as catalysts to propel the organization toward success.
 By reducing risks, employees gain confidence and can implement learnings from previous mistakes in a no-risk training environment.

 Basis of my experience in sales and distribution, some of the most confusing scenarios that can be simulated digitally and can reduce the learning curve significantly are